 - Using a donor egg instead of your own egg

 Estrogen therapy may also increase your chances of getting pregnant.
 A small number of women with POI can get pregnant naturally.
 Talk with your gynecologist about birth control if you want to prevent pregnancy.

-What are the complications of primary ovarian insufficiency?
+What are possible complications of primary ovarian insufficiency?

-Thinned, weakened bones, called osteoporosis, is one possible complication of POI.
+Thinned, weakened bones (osteoporosis) is one possible complication of POI.
 Osteoporosis can increase your chances of a broken bone.
 Your healthcare provider may give you advice to help keep your bones healthy.
 This may include taking extra calcium and vitamin D, quitting smoking, and exercising more.

 Some women are upset to learn that they have POI, especially if they still want children.
 This can lead to depression and anxiety.
 Talking with a mental health provider may help.

 When should I call the healthcare provider?

 See your healthcare provider or gynecologist if your menstrual cycle has been irregular for a few months, or if you have other symptoms of POI.

 Key points about primary ovarian insufficiency